storacha/specs/w3-ipni.md

 Full validation of every block is not recommended as it opens us up to performing unbounded work. *We have seen CAR files with millions of tiny blocks.*

 ### Encoding the IPNI Advertisement

 > The set of multihashes must be encoded as 1 or more [IPNI Advertisements].

-Where the IPLD encoded size of an `EntryChunk` with the set of multihashes would exceed 4MiB (the upper limit for a block that can be transferred by libp2p) the set of multihashes must be split into multiple `EntryChunk` blocks
+Where the IPLD encoded size of an `EntryChunk` with the set of multihashes would exceed 4MiB (the upper limit for a block that can be transferred by libp2p) the set of multihashes must be split into multiple `EntryChunk` blocks.

 ```ipldsch
 type EntryChunk struct {